 raising lambs in Millgrove for years, since their son Trent (now fully involved in the family business) was a young lad.
 Working with small farms has its unique challenges.
 For example, I have a restaurant customer who needed a large quantity of lamb shanks.
 Trent and I worked together to get our customer the shanks that were available, then we guided the chef to start looking at different braising cuts like neck and side ribs, based on what the Hardwicks could supply.
 At Sanagan’s we only work with small operators, and if that means selling out of one cut, we see it as an opportunity to try something new.
 At the end of the day it’s better for the customer and better for the farmer, and we like it that way.BEVERLY CREEK FARMS

-opened what I believe is one of Toronto’s best restaurants (I am biased though; I was married at the restaurant in what could be described as the best wedding of all time).
-Woodlot serves Canadian cuisine in a warm and inviting space, and it centers its menu around cooking in their hand-built wood burning oven.
-One of their most popular dishes is a whey fed pork chop, raised by Rory of Burkefield Farm.
+opened what I believe was one of Toronto’s best restaurants (I am biased though; I was married at the restaurant in what could be described as the best wedding of all time).
+Woodlot (now, sadly closed) served Canadian cuisine in a warm and inviting space, and it centered its menu around cooking in their hand-built wood burning oven.
+One of their most popular dishes was a whey fed pork chop, raised by Rory of Burkefield Farm.
 Rory left Toronto to produce heritage pork that has been eating whey from a local cheesemaker.
 This is a technique used in Italy for pigs used to produce prosciutto, and the creamy flavour of the whey can be tasted in the meat.
 We have been happily carrying these delicious chops since 2010.

 to supply us with Muscovy ducks when our previous farmer closed their business (farming ain’t easy).
 We were lucky to meet Pete Drost and his family, who have been in the poultry business for decades.
 They started their duck farm in the Niagara region after realizing the demand for these birds, that are naturally fatty and delicious.
 We sell all of the parts, obviously, and their duck is also our choice for all of our in-house charcuterie products, from duck confit to smoked breast.